leefowlercu/hashicorp-workshop-nih-cit-01-azure-landing-zone/USAGE.md

 3. Run either of the `update_imports` scripts, depending on your platforms native shell.
 Validate `imports.tf` contains the correct import IDs.
 4. *Force Delete the existing Workspace*.
 Yes, *Force Delete* it!
 The goal is to showcase importing existing, unmanaged infrastructure into Terraform management.
 5. Commit and push the changes including the updated, uncommented `imports.tf` file to your Fork's remote repo, on the appropriate branch.
-6. Remake your workspace in HCPTF/TFE.
+6. Remake your workspace in HCPTF/TFE using the same variable values.
 This time instead of creating new infrastructure the module should read the import blocks and import the infrastructure into Terraform management.

 ## Example